Great conjunction: 7541

 As well as being a triple conjunction, the great conjunction of 7541 is expected to feature two occultations: one partial on 16 February, and one total on 17 June.
-However, the accuracy of planetary positions this far into the future is highly uncertain, so some calculations of planetary positions predict very close conjunctions in 7541 instead of occultations.
-This will be the first occultation between the two planets since 6857 BC; superimposition requires a separation of less than approximately 0.4 arcminutes.
+Superimposition requires a separation of less than approximately 0.4 arcminutes.
+This will be the first occultation between the two planets since 6857 BC, and the only instance of two occultations within the same year in maybe a million years.